What is collagen?

 There are five different types of collagen in the body:

-• Type 1 – which is the most abundant and makes up about 90% of the body’s total collagen.
-This type provide structure to the body including the skin, connective tissue, tendons, teeth and bones
+• Type 1 – is the most abundant and makes up about 90% of the body’s total collagen.
+This type provides structure to the body including the skin, connective tissue, tendons, teeth and bones

-• Type 3 – has a structural role and supports the muscles, organs and arteries
+• Type 3 – is structural and supports the muscles, organs and arteries

 • Type 4 – sits in the layers and membrane of your skin